-Burden of Disease work: assessing the burden, analysing the cost-effectiveness of intervention options
+Assessing the burden, analysing the cost-effectiveness of intervention options

 Including environmental management measures as health safeguards in water resources development projects requires action and investment from outside the health sector.
 Ministries of agriculture, energy or water resources, local authorities or private corporations need to be convinced, with solid evidence, that it is worth investing in health.
 And that such investments translate in greater chances of success, sustainability and, ultimately, economic return of their projects.

 It is therefore crucial that the health benefits of such measures (and the costs of not including them) are translated into economic terms that can be part of a larger balance sheet of investments and returns.
 With a view to providing a methodology to analyse the cost-effectiveness of environmental management as compared to other vector control and disease control measures in specific settings, guidelines (PEEM 3) were developed.